 Before making the call, an important number customers should have in mind is their credit score.
 Credit card companies are not supposed to charge high rates to those with excellent or good credit.
 Customers should be prepared to speak with several representatives before finding one who can approve the reduction.
 Most reps are trained to avoid this discussion, so reaching a supervisor is key.

+Debt can also drag down your credit score, so getting rid of it can be a big help.
 Those struggling with serious debt don’t have to do so alone.
 There are several companies that help with debt consolidation.
 These experts are more knowledgeable and experienced than customers, and thus better able to communicate with credit card companies.
 Customers who are going through a rough patch, such as unemployment or illness, are often eligible to have their debt “restructured.”
 This could result in drastically lower interest rates.
 If you are interested in debt consolidation, check out one of the top services, National Debt Relief.

 If a credit card company is overcharging, or if there is simply a better offer available, customers should consider a balance transfer.
 This will require some careful research to find a credit card that has favorable rates and terms.
 It is also important that customers read the fine print, ideally before even making the transfer.
 Some companies have hidden rules, for example: if a customer has a certain number of late payments, their rates automatically increase to over 20%.